Promotion of DE&I

 Support for the active participation of people with disabilities

-As of March 1, 2024, Fuji Oil Co., Ltd. has 29 persons with disabilities under our employment, which does not meet the statutory employment rate.
+As of April 1, 2025, Fuji Oil Co., Ltd. has 29 persons with disabilities under our employment, which does not meet the statutory employment rate.
 We have been collaborating with local schools, offering hands-on work experience programs, and exchanging information with leading companies in this field.
 Since FY2015, we have been focusing on creating workplaces where they can take active roles.
-Since FY2022, we have also provided regular consultations with occupational physicians in an effort to create a comfortable workplaces with an eye toward long-term employment.
+Since FY2022, we have also provided regular consultations with occupational physicians in an effort to create comfortable workplaces with an eye toward long-term employment.
 Going back to the fundamental principle of providing employees with opportunities to play an active role while taking into consideration their characteristics has also changed the attitude of managers in charge of training.

 Promoting non-regular employees to regular employees